The Vengeance Trilogy

-The Vengeance Trilogy (복수 삼부작) is a South Korean thematically-linked film trilogy directed by Park Chan-wook, comprising Sympathy for Mr. Vengeance (2002), Oldboy (2003) and Lady Vengeance (2005).
+The Vengeance Trilogy (복수 삼부작) is a South Korean thematically linked film trilogy directed by Park Chan-wook, comprising Sympathy for Mr. Vengeance (2002), Oldboy (2003) and Lady Vengeance (2005).
 Each film deals with the themes of revenge, ethics, violence and salvation.
 The films are not narratively connected and were dubbed a trilogy by international critics due to their thematic links.
-The trilogy is considered a revision of the European revenge tradition set amid the 21st century globalization traumas in South Korea.

 Films

 Sympathy for Mr. Vengeance (2002)

 The first installment in Park's trilogy was the 2002 film, Sympathy for Mr. Vengeance, a bleak and violent tale of revenge gone wrong.
 It tells the story of a deaf-mute man who kidnaps a young girl to pay for his sister's much-needed kidney transplant.
 When the young girl accidentally dies, her bereaved father goes on a search for answers and vengeance.
 The film did relatively poorly at the box office in South Korea finishing 30th in ticket rank.
 It covered less than half its production costs in both domestic and international box office gates, where in the U.S. it garnered gross revenues of $45,243.